 At the 2013 ASIS&T Annual Meeting in Montreal, the iSquare approach won the 2013 SIG-USE Innovation Award.
 First, the webcast presents the theoretical framework, research design, and data-gathering specifications to produce iSquares for the purposes of information research.
 Then the session provides classroom activities and assignments to utilize iSquares for information education.
 This webcast marks the launch of a website that displays the corpus of images gathered thus far at www.iSquares.info.

-Here is a 45-minute research talk presented to the San Jose State University iSchool in September 2020.
+Here is a 45-minute research talk (+15 minutes Q&A) entitled "Arts-Informed Visual Methods & the iSquare Research Program," that I presented to the San Jose State University iSchool in September 2020.
 Clicking on the image takes you to a Zoom archive that requires this password to open: T9%v3cP2.

 Each your our Faculty welcomes potential applicants to an "Information Day" filled with presentations about our master's program.
 Here is my 7-minute description of the Library and Information Science concentration, one of the most popular options.